 Today, we’ll be answering that very question, going over all the things that you should consider when you go browsing for a new gaming mouse!

 The Sensor – Optical vs Laser

 One of the first things that you’ll notice about a mouse is the type of sensor that it uses.
-Today, there are only two types of sensor to choose from: optical and laser.
+Today, you will encounter two types of sensors: optical and laser.
 So, what are their respective advantages and disadvantages?

-Well, there is one advantage that laser mice have over optical mice, and it’s that they can be used on any surface, even transparent ones such as glass.
-However, on the downside, there can be some noticeable jitter during slow mouse movements, as laser mice can analyze a surface more deeply than optical mice can.
+However, there is still one advantage that laser mice have over optical mice, and it’s that they can be used on any surface, even transparent ones such as glass.
+However, on the downside, there can be some noticeable jitter during slow mouse movements, as laser mice analyze a surface more deeply than optical mice can.
 In a way, they are actually more accurate than they need to be.

 Sensitivity – DPI

-One particular entry on the spec sheet that many manufacturers just love flaunting is the DPI, or dots per inch, and it describes the sensitivity of the mouse.
+One particular entry on the spec sheet that many manufacturers just love to flaunt is the DPI, or dots per inch, and it describes the sensitivity of the mouse.
 So, how much is enough?
 One dot equates to one pixel on the display, so is there really any point to having a 16000 DPI mouse even on a 4K screen?

 Well, when it comes to regular desktop use, no, there isn’t.
-In gaming, however, the extra DPI can come in handy.
+In gaming, however, the extra DPI can actually come in handy.

-Namely, the main benefit of having a high-DPI mouse is the ability to adjust DPI on the fly.
-This can be very useful, especially in shooting games where precision is of the essence.
-So, for example, you might use a high DPI setting as a default setting but switch to a low-sensitivity setting when you need to be more accurate, such as when using a sniper rifle in-game.
+Namely, the main benefit of having a high-DPI mouse is the ability to adjust sensitivity on the fly.
+This can be very useful, especially in shooting games where precision is important.
+You could be using a high DPI setting by default but switch to a low-sensitivity setting when you need to be more accurate, such as when using a sniper rifle.